rfelipesilva/desktopapp-facerecognition-python37/README.md

 For more details, find the full academic paper in the `doc` folder.

 ## Remarks
-* It has been developed for academic work :warning:
+* It was developed for academic work :warning:
 * Academic paper in Portuguese - Brazil :warning:

 ## TO DO LIST